Connect with others who understand.

 Sleep apnea is a common comorbidity (co-occurring condition) of leukemia.
 This sleep disorder causes breathing to start and stop throughout the night.
 People with leukemia who develop obstructive sleep apnea are much more likely to experience insomnia.

-If sleep apnea is a factor in your insomnia, using a continuous positive airway pressure (CPAP) machine may help.
-These machines work by delivering positive air pressure while you sleep to help keep the airways open.
+If sleep apnea is a factor in your insomnia, a continuous positive airway pressure (CPAP) machine may help.
+These machines deliver positive air pressure while you sleep to help keep the airways open.

 Try a Sleep Study

-Participating in a sleep study could help to identify issues causing your insomnia.
-These studies can help uncover issues like sleep apnea or an inability to reach rapid eye movement sleep.
+Participating in a sleep study could help identify issues causing your insomnia.
+These studies can help uncover sleep apnea or an inability to reach rapid eye movement sleep.

 Try Natural Sleep Aids